 Structured cabling

-• Structural Cabling Systems are realized by using Copper and / or Fiber Optic Cables.
-While deciding on the type of cable, factors such as ease of application and cost should be taken into consideration in addition to obtaining the speed and bandwidth suitable for the purpose.
+• Structural Cabling Systems are executed by using Copper and / or Fiber Optic Cables.
+While deciding on the type of cable, factors such as ease of application and cost should be taken into consideration in addition to obtain optimum speed and bandwidth.

 • Horizontal cabling systems should have a maximum duct length of 100 mt.
-Channel length; Includes end-to-end distance, including horizontal and intermediate cables.
-Today, for the horizontal cabling system, Cat5, Cat5e, Cat6, Cat7 standards are commonly used copper products.
+Duct length covers end-to-end distance including horizontal and extention cables.
+Today, copper products in Cat5, Cat5e, Cat6, Cat7 standards are commonly used for the horizontal cabling system.

-• F / O Cables are widely used in building Building Backbone Systems and Campus Backbone Systems.
-It is thought that copper system will be replaced as a horizontal cabling system in the near future, but it is not yet suitable in terms of total cost.
-All kinds of data, audio and video data are transmitted in light mode through these systems.
+• F / O Cables are widely used in building backbone systems and campus backbone systems.
+It is thought that copper system will be replaced with F/0 cables as a horizontal cabling system in near future, but it is not suitable yet in terms of total cost.
+All kind of data, audio and video data are transmitted in light mode through these systems.
 Fiber Optic Systems consist of two different categories according to the light transmission.
 These are Multimode (MM) and Singlemode (SM) systems.